AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 which contains 25 detailed event types, such as “Peaceful protest”, “Protest with intervention”, or “Diplomatic event”.

 We submitted several systems to the CASE 2021 shared task to get an idea how our models stack up in an unbiased evaluation setting.
-The model described above worked best.
+The model described above worked best, and in the second phase of the shared task this simple approach acheived the best results on the zero-shot labels
+  (weighted F1 to .445 for the 5 new labels), outperforming much heavier pairwise NLI based systems.

 **Results**